 The quantitative analysis builds on established methods to assess the energy performance of new editions of Standard 90.1.
 As described in the previous section, whole-building energy models were used to quantify the impact of addenda on energy use.
 Individual building models were created to represent each unique combination of the mandatory and prescriptive requirements for Standard 90.1-2016 for each of 16 prototype building types in each of 16 climate zones.
 Each of these 'compliant' models was then duplicated, with the second version amended only to incorporate the new requirements of 90.1-2019.
-Additional details of the implementation into the prototype building models are provided in Appendix B.
+Additional details of the implementation into the prototype building models for each of the 17 addenda are provided in Appendix B:.